tnesbitt210/smart-file-templates/README.md

 ## Features

-- **Automatic Template Suggestions:** Get relevant templates suggested automatically when you create a new file.
 - **Customizable Templates:** Define and adapt your own templates to suit your unique coding style and project needs.
+- **Regex-based File Matching:** Employ regular expressions to match file names and types, offering even more precise template suggestions.
 - **Dynamic Content with Mustache:** Create dynamic template content with the Mustache templating syntax.
-- **Regex-based File Matching:** Employ regular expressions to match file names and types, offering even more precise template suggestions.
 - **Intuitive and Integrated:** Designed to blend into your VSCode environment for a seamless experience.

 ## Installation